phlong3105/mon/project/detpr/src/swin/docs/tutorials/config.md

                 type='nms',  #Type of nms
                 iou_threshold=0.7 # NMS threshold
                 ),
-            min_bbox_size=0),  # The allowed minimal bbox size rcnn=dict(  # The config for the roi heads. assigner=dict(  # Config of assigner for second stage, this is different for that in rpn type='MaxIoUAssigner',  # Type of assigner, MaxIoUAssigner is used for all roi_heads for now.
-Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/bbox/assigners/max_iou_assigner.py#L10 for more details. pos_iou_thr=0.5,  # IoU >= threshold 0.5 will be taken as positive samples neg_iou_thr=0.5,  # IoU >= threshold 0.5 will be taken as positive samples min_pos_iou=0.5,  # The minimal IoU threshold to take boxes as positive samples match_low_quality=False,  # Whether to match the boxes under low quality (see API doc for more details). ignore_iof_thr=-1),  # IoF threshold for ignoring bboxes sampler=dict(
+            min_bbox_size=0),  # The allowed minimal box size rcnn=dict(  # The config for the roi heads. assigner=dict(  # Config of assigner for second stage, this is different for that in rpn type='MaxIoUAssigner',  # Type of assigner, MaxIoUAssigner is used for all roi_heads for now.
+Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/box/assigners/max_iou_assigner.py#L10 for more details. pos_iou_thr=0.5,  # IoU >= threshold 0.5 will be taken as positive samples neg_iou_thr=0.5,  # IoU >= threshold 0.5 will be taken as positive samples min_pos_iou=0.5,  # The minimal IoU threshold to take boxes as positive samples match_low_quality=False,  # Whether to match the boxes under low quality (see API doc for more details). ignore_iof_thr=-1),  # IoF threshold for ignoring bboxes sampler=dict(
                 type='RandomSampler',  # Type of sampler, PseudoSampler and other samplers are also supported.
-Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/bbox/samplers/random_sampler.py#L8 for implementation details. num=512,  # Number of samples
+Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/box/samplers/random_sampler.py#L8 for implementation details. num=512,  # Number of samples
                 pos_fraction=0.25,  # The ratio of positive samples in the total samples. neg_pos_ub=-1,  # The upper bound of negative samples based on the number of positive samples.